Huegoxaga/notes/python/standard-library.md

 - It is used to do unit testing.
 - `import unittest`
 - All test method name should start with `test_`
-- The order of all test methods is random.
+- The order is determined by sorting the methods by name alphabetically
+- For unit testing, each test case should be able to run independently of other test cases

 ### Assertion Methods